 2. Tomatoes

-This vegetable is a great source of vitamin C, A, and potassium.
+This vegetable is a great source of vitamins C, A, and potassium.
 Also, they are low in calories and carbs.
 Tomatoes contain the powerful antioxidant lycopene which can help protect against heart disease and prostate cancer.

 So, feel free to add it to your meals and salads, or use it as a tomato sauce for toppings.